fhoeben/hsac-fitnesse-fixtures/README.md

 The Selenium configuration (e.g. what browser on what platform) to use when testing websites can be overridden by using system properties (i.e. `seleniumGridUrl` and either `seleniumBrowser` or `seleniumCapabilities`).
 This allows different configurations on the build server to test with different browsers, without requiring different Wiki content, but only requiring a different build configuration.

+### Running using Docker
+Using docker one can start a container (i.e. virtual machine) containing a compiled version of the project and have it execute the tests defined.
+The main advantage of this approach is there is no need to gather dependencies and compile on each test run.
+This can be quite advantages when running builds on fully virtualized infrastructure where no state is maintained between runs, and all dependencies have to be downloaded afresh each run.

+The way the actual tests are run is quite similar inside a docker container to what was described above for 'Running using Maven' in that a jUnit test is executed to run a suite of wiki pages.
+Which suite is executed, filters to include and exclude, and Selenium can be configured without modifing the images provided.

+Two images are provided on Docker Hub to run tests (or to be used as base for custom images, of course):
+ * [hsac/fitnesse-fixtures-test-jre8](https://hub.docker.com/r/hsac/fitnesse-fixtures-test-jre8/) which contains a Java runtime and this project, which can be used to run tests that either do not need Selenium (i.e. do not test using BrowserTest) or use an existing/external Selenium Grid.
+ * [hsac/fitnesse-fixtures-test-jre8-chrome](https://hub.docker.com/r/hsac/fitnesse-fixtures-test-jre8-chrome/) which adds this project to a Selenium standalone Chrome image and can be used to run tests with a Chrome browser (without the need to have/maintain a Selenium Grid).

+Detailed instructions on how to use the images are provided in each image's description.

 ### Reports
 Example reports for Windows using a Sauce Labs Selenium driver (https://fhoeben.github.io/hsac-fitnesse-fixtures-test-results/examples-results/) and Linux with Chrome Headless (https://fhoeben.github.io/hsac-fitnesse-fixtures-test-results/acceptance-test-results/) are generated in the automated build process of this project.